 Sometimes other medical conditions or having an artificial valve can cause the condition in older people.

 - Rheumatic fever.
-This is a complication of an infection caused by streptococcus bacteria, such as strep throat or scarlet fever.
-Rheumatic fever may injure the heart valves.
+This complication of an infection caused by streptococcus bacteria, such as strep throat or scarlet fever, may injure the heart valves.

 You Are ...
 The Campaign for Mayo Clinic